pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 enumerations.
 Also do not assume that each drawing phase ends before another begins; they may be nested.

-.. note:: Laminar says, "Note that all APIs in this second are depreacated, and
+.. note:: Laminar says, "Note that all APIs in this second are deprecated, and
           will likely be removed during the X-Plane 11 run as part of the transition to Vulkan/Metal/etc. See :mod:`XPLMInstance` API for future-proof drawing of 3-D objects.